Joey headbanged his way out of the womb and you should all just listen to him when it comes to anything related to metal...

 At this point, I can't enjoy this EP more.

-This track, like the second does not hesitate to get really brutal, really quick.
+This track, like the second, does not hesitate to get really brutal, really quick.
 It opens with a melancholic singing of the chorus, and is split open by some throaty screams and the drummer and guitarist doing their things.
 There's a short guitar solo preceding the second chorus.
-At this point, I realize that the guitarist is the king of spontaneous ten-second solos.
+At this point, I realize that the guitarist is the king of spontaneous 10-second solos.

 Afterwards, the song breaks down into the singer and backed by a keyboard.
 The track builds back up into a massive solo with the vocalist wailing and screaming over it all.
 A choir joins in and the song begins to fade out.